SNAS/website/site/content/docs/install.md

 (Prerequisite) Platform Docker Install
 --------------------------------------

 > Ignore this step if you already have a current docker install.
-Go to [Install SNAS Using Docker](#install-snas-using-docker)
+Follow instructions from the submenu on left to install a SNAS docker image.

 > #### NOTE
 > You should use the latest docker version, documented in this section.